 Tropical astrology excels at describing your relationship with the seasons and psychological development within earthly cycles.
 It is the system behind virtually every Western horoscope, birth chart app, and astrology book you have encountered.
 Psychologically rich and symbolically deep.

 Sidereal astrology connects you to the actual star patterns overhead.
 B.V.
-Raman, one of the most influential Vedic astrologers of the 20th century, wrote in A Manual of Hindu Astrology (1935): “The sidereal zodiac is the real zodiac.
-The planets actually traverse the sidereal zodiac.
-The tropical zodiac is a convention, useful for certain purposes, but divorced from the actual sky.”
+Raman, one of the most influential Vedic astrologers of the 20th century, argued for the sidereal zodiac as the astronomical basis of Vedic chart work in A Manual of Hindu Astrology (1935).

 Vedic astrology, which is entirely sidereal, has used this system for over 2,000 years across India, Sri Lanka, and Southeast Asia, developing an extensive body of predictive techniques specific to sidereal placements.